Furman Scholars and Fellows in International Law

 Former Furman Scholars

 Joanna received an M. Phil in International Relations from Balliol College, Oxford, where she studied as a Commonwealth Scholar and worked for the Global Economic Governance Program.
 Her research at Oxford focused on the role of the World Trade Organization in governing regional trade agreements.
 She has worked at the WTO (where she helped to implement the Transparency Mechanism for regional trade agreements) and the International Centre for Trade and Sustainable Development, as well as on trade-related projects for the Commonwealth Secretariat and Munk Centre of International Studies at the University of Toronto.
 At Oxford, Joanna also co-founded the G8 Research Group – Oxford, a fifty-person research team dedicated to monitoring the G8’s commitments on climate change.
 In 2006, Joanna graduated from the University of Toronto with a Joint Specialist in Philosophy and Political Science in 2006, where she studied on a Millennium Scholarship.
-As a Furman and IILJ Scholar, Joanna is excited to pursue her interest in legal theory and global governance.
+As a Furman and IILJ Scholar, Joanna pursued her interest in legal theory and global governance.

 The Furman Fellowship enables NYU Law graduates to return to the Law School for one or two years, in preparation for the academic job market.